sandalle/minecraft_bigreactor_control/README.md

 	- Don't redirect terminal output with multiple monitor support
 	- Log troubleshooting data to reactorcontrol.log
 	- FC_API no longer used (copied and modified what I needed)
+	- Multi-reactor support is theoretically implemented, but it is UNTESTED!

 - 0.2.4
 	- Simplify math, don't divide by a simple large number and then multiply by 100 (#/10000000*100)